jundalisay/spblist/content/en/material/solutions/fusion.md

 For example, the world's largest tokamak reactor in Japan has been under development since the 1970's, yet has never produced sustained fusion.

-The main problem with magnetism is that it is on the same Element or Layer as the heat that it is trying to confine.
+The main problem with magnetism is that **it is on the same Element or Layer as the heat that it is trying to confine**.
 It is like the central bank trying to solve inflation by raising interest rates, only to cause a recession.

 ## Fusion Solution: Anti-Gravity Via Spacetime Vortices